iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 [use a service account](https://dvc.org/doc/user-guide/setup-google-drive-remote#using-service-accounts).

 Once you have set up the storage remote and added the `GDRIVE_CREDENTIALS_DATA` as a Github secret, you can use the workflow below.
-In this scenario we train the model in the same way as above, but we push it to the DVC remote.
+In this scenario, we train the model in the same way as above, but we push it to the DVC remote.
 A reference to the location of this file is added to the Github repository (`model/random_forest.joblib.dvc`).
 The model itself is added to `.gitignore`